joebew42/mars-rover-kata/readme.md

 ## TODO

-- [R] Make the conditional about the 'f' command explicit.
-Do not use an else clause.

 - [F] A rover can be moved backward when it receives the command `b`.

     - moves north when it receives the command b and it is facing south